Jesus our Joshua Devotional Series

-Jesus our Joshua Series Number 1 (Two page PDF): Reflection and Question below.
+Jesus our Joshua Series Number 1 (Two page PDF): Discussion Questions below.

 Within sight of the Promised Land, on their first approach the Israelites turned back and perished.
 (Numbers chapters 13 &14) ‘The people said, ‘Let us return to Egypt.’

 They could have made eleven days of progress, but they chose forty extra years of wandering.
 (Duet.
 2:14).

 How do we as Christian’s respond to the challenges we face today?